Copyright © 2023-2025 The Johns Hopkins University Applied Physics Laboratory LLC

 transcoder

-Because the ANMS is deployed as a Docker Compose configuration, the only primary files present on the host are to configure docker, its use as a system service, and the system firewall.
+Because the ANMS is deployed as a Compose configuration, the only primary files present on the host are to configure the containerized project, its use as a system service, and the system firewall.

-The principal files and directories used by ANMS are:
+The principal directories and files used by ANMS are:

 /ammos/anms

-The project-specific deployment path for compose configurations, under which are:
+The project-specific deployment path for compose configurations.
+Its contents are:

 .env